-HINT: you can expand chart window to bigger size by pressing the "Maximize" button 🖾
+HINT: you can expand chart window to bigger size by pressing the "Maximize" button [a]

-PID controller parameters that the algorithm can adjust and their meaning
+PID controller parameters that algorithm can adjust and their meaning

-- P, I, D these are the main parameters that determine the feedback gain.
+- P, D these are the main parameters that determine the feedback gain.
 The higher those are, the better, however too high values lead to self-excitation.
-Also, the actual gain of the controller depends on the parameters "Gain multiplier" and "Power". - Low-pass filter allows reducing the gain at high frequencies.
+Also, the actual gain of the controller depends on the parameters "Gain multiplier" and "Power". - NOTE: "I" parameter is ignored and is always set to 0, as it affects only the extremely-low frequency range that is out of reach of this method. - Low-pass filter allows reducing the gain at high frequencies.
 Usually, at frequencies above 10-20 Hz, it is impossible to achieve good stabilization, so there are no reasons having high gains there.
 The low-pass filter allows getting rid of the negative effects caused by resonances and internal noise of a sensor, attenuating signal after a specified frequency.

-NOTE: the higher the rigidity of the system, the better, since the resonances (even if they are) are shifted to a high-frequency region that can be effectively filtered out.
-A too flexible and poorly-damped system will never provide a good stabilization quality because its resonances are shifted to the low-frequency region.

-• Notch filters - sometimes strong resonances in the mechanical system can be filtered by the narrow-band notch filters.
+NOTF: the higher the rigidity of the system, the better since the resonances (even if they are) are shifted to a - NOTE: the higher the rigidity of the system, the better, since the resonances (even if they are) are shifted to a high-frequency region that can be effectively filtered out.
+A too flexible and poorly-damped system will never provide a good stabilization quality because its resonances are shifted to the low-frequency region. - Notch filters sometimes strong resonances in the mechanical system can be filtered by the narrow-band notch filters.
 However, the property of the 3-axis gimbal is that the resonance frequencies can drift when the relative position of the gimbal parts changes or when different cameras are installed.
 Therefore, notch filters are difficult to configure and use.
 Our auto-tuning algorithm can decide, is it worth to use notch filter, and can adjust its bandwidth to cover possible variations of the resonant frequency along all loaded test data.

-7. RC Settings
+8. RC Settings

 The SimpleBGC board provides very flexible configuration of a remote controller.
 It supports up to 5 digital inputs, including one that supports most popular serial protocols, and 3 analog inputs.
 It can also output an RC signal in pass-through mode or by Serial API commands.
-The full RC routing diagram can be found in the $\underline{\mathsf{Appendix}\,\mathsf{C}}$ of this manual.
+The full RC routing diagram can be found in the Appendix C of this manual.